Entrepreneurship Activities for Students: Amber’s Green SuperCamp Reflection

 • visual arts

-This connects strongly with the kind of family adventure and real-world learning that we value at Enterprise for Kids.
+This connects strongly with the kind of family adventure and real-world learning we have tried to create with our own children.

 A School Designed for Engagement

-Green School Bali as an Example for the Future
+Green School Bali as an Example of What Education Could Become

 Green School Bali students learning in a natural environment